alabid/flylatex/README.md

 You should see a command-line message telling you the port number on which the app lives.
 For example, I saw the message

     20:38:10 web.1     | Express server listening on port 5000 in development mode

 So I had to visit `http://localhost:5000`.
 Yours might be different.
 Watch out.

+If you don't have the foreman gem installed, start the app via `node app.js`.

 Feedback, Bugs, Suggestions